-Other ports may be used by a variety of construction vessels and/or other construction activities.
+Other ports may be used by a variety of construction vessels and/or other construction activities within the Firth of Forth, along the east coast of Scotland and further afield in Europe.
 Similarly, each of these ports would be expected to have its own OSCP to cover incidents within the port and harbour.
 The Port's OSCP would take priority over the Seagreen MPCP in the event of a major spill in the harbour and port, in terms of response to an incident.